 - Point your elbows towards the floor in the bottom position.

 - Slowly control the weight back up the top, allowing your arms to stretch thoroughly, start with 3 sets of 10 reps and gradually level up.

 The Bottom Line

 Achieving the right shape can be challenging.
 It takes dedication, hard work, and the willingness to push your body to its limits.
-But if you're willing to put in the effort, the back workouts enlisted above can help you achieve the sleek, sexy look you've always wanted.
+But if you're determined to put in the effort, the above-back workouts can help you achieve the sleek, sexy look you've always wanted.

-By targeting key muscle groups, back workouts can help tone and sculpt your body into the perfect shape.
-And best of all, they don't require a lot of expensive equipment or gym membership fees.
+Back workouts can help tone and sculpt your body into the perfect shape by targeting key muscle groups.
+And the best part is these workouts don't require a lot of expensive equipment or gym membership fees.
 So what are you waiting for?
 Start working on your back today and live the life you've always wanted to live.

 Maximize your strength training with the DMoose dip belt with chain.
 Featuring a 6-inch lumbar support and heavy-duty chain, these are the best dipping belt for pull-ups!

 - Gordon, Rebecca, and Saul Bloxham.
 'A Systematic Review of the Effects of Exercise and Physical Activity on Non-Specific Chronic Low Back Pain.'
 Healthcare, vol. 4, no. 2, Apr.
 2016, p.
 22. PubMed Central, https://doi.org/10.3390/healthcare4020022.